 Do I Need Landlord Insurance to Rent a Room?

 What if a tenant accidentally starts a fire that destroys the kitchen?
-Or how will you fund your legal defence after someone gets hurt on your property and sues you for injuries or damages?
-What happens if you need to mitigate the loss of rental income if a tenant vamooses?
-Even tenants you know well enough to invite into your home can be wildcards — don’t be caught unprepared!
+How will you fund your legal defence after someone gets hurt on your property and sues you for injuries or damages?
+Don’t wait until something goes wrong to find out you weren’t covered.

 • Commercial General Liability (CGL) Insurance: protects you against liability claims arising from third-party property damage or bodily injury lawsuits on your rental property.
 It can cover medical expenses, legal fees, and damages awarded by a court.
 CGL insurance can also protect landlords from libel, slander, and defamation claims.

-• Contingent Unit Coverage: covers lost rental income and additional expenses when the property becomes uninhabitable due to a covered loss.
+• Contingent Unit Coverage: covers lost rental income and additional expenses when a condo becomes uninhabitable due to a covered loss.

 • Lost Rental Income or Rental Default Insurance: covers missed rent payments by the tenant.